-Installing on a Guest Operating System
+3.6 Installing on a Guest Operating System

-This section describes how to install maxView Storage Manager on a VMware guest operating system.
-You can install maxView Storage Manager on a Windows guest OS or Linux guest OS.
+This section describes how to install maxView Storage Manager on a VMware, Citrix XenServer, or Microsoft Hyper-V guest operating system.
+You can install maxView Storage Manager on a Windows guest OS or a Linux guest OS.

-Installing on a Windows Guest OS
+3.6.1 Installing on a Windows Guest OS - VMware/XenServer

-Use the following procedure to install maxView Storage Manager on a Windows guest OS running on VMware.
+Use the following procedure to install maxView Storage Manager on a Windows guest OS running on VMware or Citrix XenServer.

-- 1. On the VMware guest OS, change to the directory where the guest OS installer package is located (see Downloading the Installer Package for details). - 2.
+- 1. On the VMware or XenServer guest OS, change to the directory where the guest OS installer package is located (see Download the Installation Package on page 19 for details). - 2.
 Double-click the setup program for your operating system:

-Windows GOS 64- Setup\maxView\GOS\x64.exe
+Windows GOS 64- Setup_maxView_GOS_x64.exe